Leica X Typ 113 vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X Typ 113 and the GH5 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the GH5 followed on from the Panasonic GH4.
+The GH5 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is the Leica X Typ 113 better than the Panasonic GH5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.